 BTT U2C v2.1

-Reflashed by us with latest v2 fw released mid january (works with canboot and klipper).
+Reflashed by us with latest v2 fw (works with canboot and klipper and can be found in our github repo).

 BIGTREETECH U2C is a USB to CAN bus module, which can convert the USB port of Raspberry Pi to CAN bus, and connect 3D printing motherboard, BIGTREETECH EBB35/36/42 CAN and other products through CAN bus.
 There are many different forms of CAN interfaces on the board, which are helpful to connect to different boards.